BuzzingPixelFabricator/fab.model/readme.md

 A Fabricator Model is a way to store specified data, have it properly validated as the type declared, and watch for change events to the data.

+## Installing

+With Fabricator and NPM, simply require this library into your project and restart the Fabricator Grunt build process.

+If you are not using Fabricator, you will need to in some manner compile `src/FAB.model.js` into your build process or put it somewhere where you can link it into your projects.

 ## `FAB.model.make()`

 Returns: constructor